Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 \subsection{Overview}

 We give a short recap about several different types of representations $\rho\colon \pi_1\Sigma\to \SL_2\C$ whose conjugacy class $[\rho]$ is known to belong to a finite mapping class group orbit.
-The material presented in this section is classical; we include it for the sake of completeness and to help the reader develop an intuition about finite mapping class group orbits.
-We cover the case of representations with abelian image (Section~\ref{sec:abelian-image}), finite image (Section~\ref{sec:finite-image}), and discrete image (Section~\ref{sec:discrete-finite-orbits}).
-We introduce finite orbits of ``pullback'' types in Section~\ref{sec:pullback-orbits} and we provide examples of Zariski dense representations giving rise to arbitrarily long finite orbits (Section~\ref{sec:arbitrarily-long-orbits}), as well as examples with non-Zariski dense image (Section~\ref{sec:non-zariski-dense-orbits}).
+The material presented in this section is classical; we include it for the sake of completeness and to help the reader develop an intuition about finite mapping class group orbits. \cm{It is not required for the proof of the main theorems and may be skipped.} We cover representations with abelian image (Section~\ref{sec:abelian-image}), finite image (Section~\ref{sec:finite-image}), and discrete image (Section~\ref{sec:discrete-finite-orbits}). \cm{The case of totally non-hyperbolic representations is discussed in Section~\ref{sec:totally-non-hyperbolic}.} We introduce finite orbits of ``pullback'' types in Section~\ref{sec:pullback-orbits} and we provide examples of Zariski dense representations giving rise to arbitrarily long finite orbits (Section~\ref{sec:arbitrarily-long-orbits}), as well as examples with non-Zariski dense image (Section~\ref{sec:non-zariski-dense-orbits}).